ef81sp/ime-vs-input-keyboard-shortcut/slides.md

 <VCaptions
   at="1"
   :en-captions="[
-    'There are also cases where keys other than the Enter key can cause problems.', 'Let\'s try searching in Japanese in the search box.', 'Tab key is used to move to the next candidate in IME,', 'but it can also be used to select completion candidates in the app.',
+    'Other keys, not just Enter, can also cause issues.', 'Let\'s try searching in Japanese in the search box.', 'Tab key is used to move to the next candidate in IME,', 'but it can also be used to select completion candidates in the app.',